 • undula'ta/undula'tum/undula'tus: wavy-margined.

-• un'geri: named for Franz Joseph Andreas Nicolas (Nicolaus) Unger (1800-1870), Austrian botanist, paleontologist and
+• un'geri: named for Franz Joseph Andreas Nicolas (Nicolaus) Unger (1800-1870), an Austrian botanist, paleontologist

 and plant physiologist.
 He was born in Gut Amthof near the village of Leutschach in Styria, Austria.
 He began studying law at the University of Graz but in 1820 moved to Vienna to study medicine.
 In 1822 he was enrolled at the Charles University in Prague, but the following year he returned to Vienna and completed his medical studies in 1827.
 He practiced as a physician near Vienna and from 1830 as a court physician in Tyrol.
 He was named a professor of botany at the University of Graz in 1836 and also taught at the Joanneum (which became the Universalmuseum Joanneum and

 the Graz University of Technology).
-By 1850 he was professor of plant physiology in Vienna, and travelled in 1852 to northern Europe and to the Orient.
+By 1850 he was professor of plant physiology in Vienna, and traveled in 1852 to northern Europe and to the Orient.
 He retired in 1866 and lived the remainder of his life on a farm near Graz.
 Wikipedia says: “Unger was one of the major contributors to the field of paleontology, later turning to plant physiology and phytotomy.
 He hypothesized that (then unknown) combinations of simple elements inside a plant cell determine plant heredity and greatly influenced the experiments of his student Gregor Johann Mendel.
 Unger was a pioneer in documenting the relationships between soil and plants (1836).
 Unger is notable for proposing a theory of evolution before Charles Darwin.
 Unger accepted the transmutation of species.
 During his time his ideas were widely criticized by those who held religious views.
 In his book Attempt of a History of the Plant World (1852) he devoted a chapter to the evolution of plants.”
 He died at Graz.

 • unguicula'ta: from New Latin unguiculatus for "little red nail or claw" and unguiculus "fingernail," referring to the unusual claw at the base of the petals.